Skip to content

 Set up Google as an identity provider

-1. Visit the Google Cloud Platform console.
+1. Log in to the Google Cloud Platform console.
 Create a new project, name the project, and select Create.

-2. On the project home page, go to APIs & Services on the sidebar and select Dashboard.
+2. On the project home page, go to APIs & Services and on the sidebar select Credentials.

-4. Choose External as the User Type.
-Since this application is not being created in a Google Workspace account, any user with a Gmail address can login.
+3. Choose External as the Audience Type.
+Since this application is not being created in a Google Workspace account, any user with a Gmail address can log in.

-Location of OAuth client ID settings on Google Cloud Platform credentials page.
+Location to create an OAuth client in the Google Cloud Platform console.

 7. Under Authorized JavaScript origins, in the URIs field, enter your team domain: